ChronoZaga/Game-Mode/README.md

 -Sets Nvidia digital vibrance to 60% (Using embedded DVChange.exe by eXist73)

--Turns the sound volume up to 100%
+-Turns the sound volume up to 100% (with "volume up" virtual keyboard button presses)

--Toggles HDR On (push the button again if it's toggled the wrong way)
+-Toggles HDR On (with "win+alt+B" virtual keyboard button presses)

 -Launches Nvidia Control Panel (for any driver/setting tweaks)

--Launches the Nvidia App
+-Launches the Nvidia App (for any driver/setting tweaks)

--Launches a custom Game Selector (launches any games listed in the Steam, Games, or Call of Duty Start Menu folders)
+-Launches a custom Game Selector (which will launch any game listed in the Steam, Games, or Call of Duty Start Menu folders)

 -Plays a sound to verify speakers/headphones are working
 ___________________________________________________________________________________________________________________